Failed Back Surgery Syndrome in Salisbury, NC

 What Causes Failed Back Surgery Syndrome?

-In some cases, lasting pain after spine surgery can be attributed to a specific cause, though there is not always a clear answer for each individual.
+According to Spine Universe, lasting pain after spine surgery can be attributed to a specific cause, though there is not always a clear answer for each individual.
 It is not that the procedure itself has failed, but that the results of surgery have failed to provide the patient with complete relief from painful symptoms.

 If a cause can be identified, it is most frequently associated with one of the following scenarios: